-Infection and Drug Resistance is an international, peer-reviewed, open access journal that focuses on the optimal treatment of infection (bacterial, fungal and viral) and the development and institution of preventative strategies to minimize the development and spread of resistance.
+Infection and Drug Resistance is an international, peer-reviewed, open access journal that focuses on the optimal treatment of infection (bacterial, fungal, viral and parasitic) and the development and institution of preventative strategies to minimize the development and spread of resistance.

-The journal is characterized by the rapid reporting of reviews, guidelines, original research and clinical studies in all areas of infection and drug resistance.
+The journal is characterized by the rapid reporting of high-quality original research, reviews, guidelines, expert opinions, commentary and clinical studies in all areas of infection and drug resistance.

 Infection and Drug Resistance will no longer consider meta-analyses for publication.

 - Optimal use of existing anti-infectives

 - Pathogenesis and etiology of infectious disease

 - Proteomic and genomic studies in resistant organisms

 - Vaccine development and implementation

 - Infection control in hospitals and the community